Wellington Culinary Events Trust

 The WCET acquired Beervana in May 2015.
 Beervana is New Zealand's premier craft beer celebration offering attendees the opportunity to sample the latest offerings from breweries here in New Zealand, Australia and a few handpicked from around the world.
 Enthusiasts are enlightened with informative seminars on how to appreciate craft beer even more than you already do.
 For keen home-brewers there are masterclasses, equipment and friendly advice.

-Highball is New Zealand’s newest and most exciting annual cocktail and spirits celebration.
+Highball is New Zealand’s most exciting annual cocktail and spirits celebration.
 The finest of New Zealand craft spirits and cocktails are mixed with education and imbibing.
-Hosted at the iconic Embassy Theatre, Highball is an immersive two day celebration showcasing some of the best purveyors of cocktails and spirits New Zealand and the world has to offer!
+Hosted at the iconic Wellington Dominion Museum, Highball is an immersive two day celebration showcasing some of the best purveyors of cocktails and spirits New Zealand and the world has to offer!
 Highball and Wellington Cocktail Week takes place every May.

 The Wellington Culinary Events Trust Board is governed by an inspiring group of leaders in their field: